OTTAA-Project/ottaa_project_flutter/Readme.md

 ## Contributing

 Contributors help the OTTAA Project grow.
 If you would like to become a contributor, please read [Contributing](CONTRIBUTING.md).
+Join us!

 ## Technology Standards